pflanze/xmlhub-indexer/README.md

 Note: the ultimate truth is the code, but this should be correct at the time of writing.

-  - Every attribute in an XML file is expected to be in another XML comment.
-This makes it unambiguous where one starts and ends, and obviates the need for another more complicated format.
-No escaping or anything is done (other than what XML itself requires) (this means that the string "-->" cannot be part of an attribute value).
+  - Every attribute in an XML file is expected to be in a separate XML comment.
+This makes it unambiguous where one attribute starts and ends, and obviates the need for any other more complicated format.
+No escaping is needed or possible; but the string "-->" or already "--" cannot be part of an attribute value.

   - Spaces (really any kind of whitespace, including newlines) are trimmed off values on both ends.
 Space in the middle is